danth/stylix/docs/src/lib/wallpaper-constructors.md

+## notes
+- only static images are currently functioning for the gnome desktop enviornment as well as kde on wayland
+- applications that can not display a dynamic image like a gif or slideshow will default to a static image

 ## mkStaticImage
-takes an image, as well as optionally polarity and an override, which can either be a path to a base16 yaml file or and attrset. example
+takes a set containing an image, as well as optionally polarity and an override, which can either be a path to a base16 yaml file or and attrset. example
 ```nix
 stylix.wallpaper = config.lib.stylix.mkStaticImage {